CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (4) Meet the course requirements in Mhp 305.02;

-(d) Persons who wish to apply for a license as a marriage and family therapist and are already licensed in another state shall:
+(d) Persons who wish to apply for a license as a marriage and family therapist and are already licensed in another state for a period of 5 years or less shall:

 (2) Pass the exam required in Mhp 306.03;